 - Substitute weaker 3rd-party integrations for custom-built software as the product scales.

-Visualizing SaaS integration
+1. Visualizing your SaaS integration strategy

 As a rule of thumb, always approach system design top-down; if you find yourself making substantial architecture decisions during the implementation phase, that’s a signal you should plan more.